avatrezaei/social_bot/README.md

 # twitter_bot
-the node js bot to tweet joke and quote.
+the node js bot to send joke and quote to telegram and twiiter.